alpoliakov/kottans_frontend/README.md

 - I prefer to use "Source Tree" from Atlassian;
 --------------------
 ## :heavy_check_mark: Task 1
+1. Linux Command Line Basics
+- A great course to refresh your knowledge Linux Command Line Base and how the Linux filesystem is organized;
+- The thing I'll be using is, of course, setting up the server with VirtualBox (and of course - Linux Command Line );

+2. Configuring Linux Web Servers

 [Reference to the result of execution Task_1](Task_1/task01.md)